Tsuunen/directus-extension-QRCode/README.md

 ## 🧩 Description

-This operation can be used inside a **Directus Flow** to create a QR Code without relying on any external service.
+This extension can be used inside a **Directus Flow** to create a QR Code without relying on any external service.
 It uses the [`qr-image`](https://github.com/alexeyten/qr-image) library to generate the QR Code directly on the server side.

 The generated QR Code is stored in the `directus_files` collection, with both its filename and title derived from the provided link.